-- ZEILENNUMMER Line number - FELDNUMMER Field number - TYP DER KODIERUNG data typ of coding - INTERPRETATIONSVORSCHRIFTEN Interpretation instructions - bit 17 Reserve - bit 18 ZUSATZ DOOKUMENTIEREN?
-With or without $Zusatz^{11}$ - $-\,$ bit 19 STRUKTURTEIL NÖTIG?
-Is the identification of the semantical frame needed? - $-\,$ bit 20 ZEILENVERKNÜPFUNG?
-Valid for more than one Line - bit 21 FELDVERKNÜPFUNG?
-Valid for more than one Field - bit 22 INDEX FORTSCHALTEN BEI PUNKT?
-Augment index at period12 - bit 23 INDEX FORTSCHALTEN BEI ZEILE?
-Augment index for new line13 - bit 24 Reserve
+- FELDNUMMER Field number

+- TYP DER KODIERUNG data type of coding

+- INTERPRETATIONSVORSCHRIFTEN Interpretation instructions

+- bit 17 Reserve

+- bit 18 ZUSATZ DOKUMENTIEREN?
+With or without Zusatz

+- bit 19 STRUKTURTEIL NÖTIG?
+Is the identification of the semantical frame needed?

+- bit 20 ZEILENVERKNÜPFUNG?
+Valid for more than one Line

+- bit 21 FELDVERKNÜPFUNG?
+Valid for more than one Field

+- bit 22 INDEX FORTSCHALTEN BEI PUNKT?
+Augment index at period

+- bit 23 INDEX FORTSCHALTEN BEI ZEILE?
+Augment index for new line

+- bit 24 Reserve

+- WAS = What?

+- WIE = How?

+- WO = Where?

+- WOMIT = Which Method?

+- WOZU = What for?
+(Purpose)